timjogorman/Multisentence-AMR-guidelines/ms-amr.md

 You will run into things that, on some technical understanding of meaning, might be sets that contain some large percentage of things mentioned in the document.
 This does not mean they should be linked together.

+**Do not mark Set/Member between wikified entities**

+We assume that such relationships are identifiable from a database, and you should not worry about capturing them.

 **You don't need to show that (a / and) is Set/Member with its :opX instances**

 There are many times in AMR where one mentions things like "John and Mary to the store" or "China and Japan are competing".
 You can assume that "and" loosely encodes a set/member relationship; you don't need to add "set/member" to all of our coordination instances, nor to add it between "they" and "John" in "John and Mary went to the store.
 They bought a cat."

+**Marking "Sloppy anaphora" relations as member-member relations**

+You might be tempted to look at the following kinds of sentences and assume that "do so" or "one" are identical with prior reference.
+But are they?:

+"Bill asked to be allowed to take the day off.
+You should do that too."

+"Bill got a new Hyundai.
+Jane might get one too".

+These are referred to in semantics under a variety of names such as "sloppy" or "same-type" anaphora.
+In essence, while these *refer back* to a prior mention, they do not refer to the exact thing being referenced in the prior sentence.
+In the first case, the asking event is the one in which Bill is the agent, and in which he is requesting that Bill be allowed to take the day off.
+"Do that" postulates a new event with slightly different participants.
+We therefore cannot call them the same event.

+Similarly, the new Hyundai that Bill received can only refer to "one" if Jane may buy Bill's Hyundai; otherwise "one" means "another instance of the same type".

+In order to handle these, we can use a tool you already have -- the "Set/Member" relationship.
+Unlike other instances of set/member annotation, however, you do not have explicit mention of the "set" itself.
+Instead, si	mply mark each item as a separate member, without an explicit set.

+This kind of situation -- particularly with "do" anaphora or "one" -- should be the ONLY situation where you do not have "SuperSet" entry; do not speculate about other situations in which a member-member link might be added.

 Marking Part/Whole relations